kgoel59/csci927-lam001/README.md

 - **`npm run dev`**: Runs the project in development mode.
 - **`npm run production`**: Runs the project in production mode.

+## API Documents

+To view apis document copy content of the apis_document.yml file in the root directory to SWAGGER viewer at https://editor.swagger.io/